rohanverma2711/edyodha/README.md

 # EdYodha

-This project is an assigment for Edyodha Pvt Ltd.
+This project is an assignment for Edyodha Pvt Ltd. This contains the UI for the Home Screen only.

 ## Available Scripts